 Subject Area Content Critical Thinking Communication International (N) Identify, describe, and explain the historical, cultural, economic, political, and/or social experiences and processes that characterize the contemporary world.
 Analyze and reflect on the ways in which cultural, economic, political, and/or social systems and beliefs mediate understandings of an increasingly connected contemporary world.
 Communicate knowledge, thoughts and reasoning clearly and effectively.
-All course assignments will be used to assess these SLOs.
 Social and Behavioral Sciences (S) Identify, describe, and explain key themes, principles, and terminology; the history, theory and/or methodologies used; and social institutions, structures and processes.
 Apply formal and informal qualitative or quantitative analysis effectively to examine the processes and means by which individuals make personal and group decisions.
 Assess and analyze ethical perspectives in individual and societal decisions.
 Communicate knowledge, thoughts and reasoning clearly and effectively.
-All course assignments will be used to assess these SLOs.